-Managing a Struggling Business Prior to Closing
+Managing a Struggling Business Before Closing

 As with most things related to debts and financial obligations, it's important that you pay your taxes first.
-And before winding down the company, make sure you have a clear picture of your company's financial standing.
+Before winding down the company, make sure you have a clear picture of your company's financial standing.

 - Keep personal funds and business funds separate

-- Do not hide your debts
+- Do not hide your outstanding debts

 - Avoid making preferential payments to creditors